Wichita, Kansas: Government

 Under state statute, Wichita is a city of the first class.
 Since 1917, it has had a council–manager form of government.
 The city council consists of seven members popularly elected every four years with staggered terms in office.
 For representative purposes, the city is divided into six districts with one council member elected from each.
 The mayor is the seventh council member, elected at large.
 The council sets policy for the city, enacts laws and ordinances, levies taxes, approves the city budget, and appoints members to citizen commission and advisory boards.
 It meets each Tuesday.
 The city manager is the city's chief executive, responsible for administering city operations and personnel, submitting the annual city budget, advising the city council, preparing the council's agenda, and oversight of non-departmental activities.
-As of 2024, the city council consists of Mayor Lily Wu, Brandon Johnson (District 1), Becky Tuttle (District 2), Mike Hoheisel (District 3), Dalton Glasscock (District 4), J.V.
+As of 2026, the city council consists of Mayor Lily Wu, Joseph Shepard (District 1), Becky Tuttle (District 2), Mike Hoheisel (District 3), Vice Mayor Dalton Glasscock (District 4), Mr. J.V.
 Johnston (District 5), and Maggie Ballard (District 6).
-The city manager is Robert Layton.
+The 22nd and active city manager is Dennis Marstall, started December 31, 2025.

 The Wichita Police Department, established in 1871, is the city's law enforcement agency.
-With over 800 employees, including more than 600 commissioned officers, it is the largest law enforcement agency in Kansas.
+With over 800 employees, including more than 600 commissioned officers, it is the largest law enforcement agency in Kansas.The Wichita Police Department is notable for having a program to relieve homelessness located within the department.
+The program is known as H.O.T., Homeless Outreach Team and was started by Wichita police officer Nate Schwiethale in 2013.
+Since the police are often called to deal with an event in which a homeless person is involved, the program can send specially trained police officers to connect homeless individuals with services.
+The program has managed to help hundreds of homeless individuals and has been recognized nationally as a police department best practice.
 The Wichita Fire Department, organized in 1886, operates 22 stations throughout the city.
 Organized into four battalions, it employs over 400 full-time firefighters.